kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It has extensive anastomoses on the surface of the sacral spinal cord - F
 	E. It passes through foramina in the bodies of the vertebrae to reach the cord - F

-#### Answer: B. It is a radicular artery in the lower thoracic or upper lumbar region - ?
+#### Answer: B. It is a radicular artery in the lower thoracic or upper lumbar region - TRUE
+- The artery of Adamkiewicz is also known as the great radicular artery.
+It is frequently found on the left side in the lower thoracic or upper lumbar region.
+Similar to all other radicular arteries, it must run with rootlets to reach the spinal cord.
+The great radicular artery anastomoses on the surface of the thoracic spinal cord and serves as a major blood supply for the lower spinal cord.
+In fact, disruption of this artery may lead to paraplegia as a result of infarction of the lumbar and sacral portions of the spinal cord.
+It has a variable origin from level T9 to L3 but has been found to originate as low as L5.
+Abdominal aortic aneurysm thrombosis can occlude the origin of this artery as can aortic dissection, resulting in acute spinal ischaemia.
+In all cases of abdominal aorta surgery, preoperative investigations to determine the (variable) origin of the artery of Adamkiewicz are necessary.
+Identification of its site of origin reduces the incidence of spinal cord injury and surgery time during the repair of thoracoabdominal or descending aorta aneurysms.

 ### Q1.58
 A superficial cut on the _ulnar side of forearm_ is most likely to damage:

-	A. The basilic vein - F
+	A. The basilic vein
-	B. The cephalic vein - F
+	B. The cephalic vein
 	C. The median cubital vein
-	D. The median antebrachial vein - F
+	D. The median antebrachial vein
-	E. The ulnar vein - F
+	E. The ulnar vein

-#### Answer: C. The median cubital vein - ?
+#### Answer: C. The median cubital vein - *FALSE* = A. The basilic vein - TRUE
+- The basilic vein is on the ulnar side of the forearm, near the fifth finger.
+It arises from the medial side of the dorsal venous arch of the hand and drains blood from the medial (ulnar) side of the arm.
+The cephalic vein takes its origin from the lateral side of the dorsal venous arch of the hand and then runs up the lateral (radial) forearm.
+The median antebrachial vein runs down the centre of the anterior forearm, draining into the median cubital vein.
+The median cubital vein connects the cephalic vein to the basilic vein in the cubital fossa.
+Finally, the ulnar vein is a deep vein that runs with the ulnar artery.

 ### Q1.59
 A patient with fracture of the _surgical neck of humerus_ is most likely to injure:

-	A. The subscapular artery - F
+	A. The subscapular artery
 	B. The circumflex scapular artery
 	C. The posterior humeral circumflex artery
-	D. The radial recurrent artery - F
+	D. The radial recurrent artery
-	E. The brachial artery - F
+	E. The brachial artery

-#### Answer: B. The circumflex scapular artery - ?
+#### Answer: B. The circumflex scapular artery - *FALSE* = C. The posterior humeral circumflex artery - TRUE
+- The posterior and anterior circumflex arteries wrap around the humerus near its surgical neck.
+A fracture to the surgical neck could damage either of these arteries or the axillary nerve.
+The subscapular artery is a branch of the third part of the axillary artery – it branches to form the thoracodorsal artery and the circumflex scapular artery.
+The radial recurrent artery is a branch of the radial collateral artery; it contributes to collateral circulation around the elbow.
+The brachial artery is an artery situated deep in the arm; it is close to the humerus, so fracture of the shaft of humerus at midarm might result in damage to this vessel.

 ### Q1.60
 A fracture of the _sustentaculum tali_ will adversely affect the function of: